 Cannabis, commonly known as marijuana, is a recreational drug connected to relaxation, leisure, and sometimes–highness.
-Its potential benefits and drawbacks have been widely discussed, including its effects on mood and emotions.
-One question that often arises is whether cannabis can make you angry.
+Its potential benefits and drawbacks have been widely discussed, including its effects on mood and emotional responses.
+One question that often arises is can weed make you angry and trigger mental illness?
 Cannabis use and addiction have been linked to increased agitation and anger due to how THC, the active component in cannabis, affects the brain’s reward system.
 It disrupts the balance of chemicals responsible for regulating mood and emotions, leading to irritability and restlessness.

 If you or a loved one has been experiencing mood swings, it is worth considering that it might be due to cannabis addiction.
-Here are the details.
+Here are the details that many cannabis users will recognise.

 Key Takeaways